smashmike1/Rogue-Lineage-Overlay-Tool/README.md

-# Rogue-Lineage-Overlay-Tool
+# Rogue Lineage Overlay Tool
-Bare bones tool aimed to make custom overlays as simple as possible.
+Bare bones tool for on-the-spot overlay customization aimed to be as simple as possible.

-Don't expect much from this as it was made over the course of a school day during lunch.

 # Info
 Your game MUST be in full screen